 Regardless if you recognize signs of workplace stress on your sales team, it is important for managers to take measures to reduce the likelihood of stress occurring.
 These are five things you can do to reduce and prevent negative stress in the workplace.

-- Watch for Signs of Stress: as mentioned above, take time to check in with reps and talk about how things are going in their job, at the company, and overall.
+As mentioned above, take time to check in with reps and talk about how things are going in their job, at the company, and overall.
 Getting to know your reps on a more personal level will help you more easily identify changes in behavior that may indicate stress is impacting their mood or performance.

-- Encourage Breaks and Vacation: ensuring employees take time away from their desk and the office is important.
+Ensuring employees take time away from their desk and the office is important.
 You should encourage sales reps to take breaks throughout the day.
 A simple 10-minute walk or break chatting with a coworker about non-work things can help avoid burnout and keep team morale high.
 In addition, ensure that employees take time for themselves by using their vacation days.
 Long-term breaks (even a long weekend) help employees destress and come back to work with a fresh mindset.

-- Help Reps Stay Fit: regular exercise has been shown to improve overall physical and mental health.
+Regular exercise has been shown to improve overall physical and mental health.
 Consider offering sales reps an incentive or reimbursement program for gym memberships.
 An investment in your team’s health encourages them to live healthier lives, take a needed break during the workday, and helps increase morale and workplace efficiency.

-- Set Reasonable Standards: Ultimately, it’s important to realize that the reps you manage are human.
+Ultimately, it’s important to realize that the reps you manage are human.
 There will be mistakes made, deadlines missed, and other problems that arise, and as a sales manager, it is important to make sure that in every failure a lesson is learned for the future.
 Start by ensuring each rep’s workload is not over-demanding and deadlines and expectations are within reason.
 There may be circumstances where this isn’t always possible, but it is important to alleviate any negative stressors as quickly as possible.

 Moving Forward Without Stress